 Set of priorities outlined by project participants

-The project has run a series of meetings in the Future Search format to identify priorities for each participating country and design action plans to address the problems they are currently experiencing.
+The project ran a series of meetings in the Future Search format to identify priorities for each participating country and design action plans to address the problems they were experiencing.
 The priorities raised were:

 - accessibility in the areas of architecture, transport and information according to Article 9 of the UN Convention on the Rights of Persons with Disabilities

 - inclusive education at all levels

 - the representation of people with disabilities in authorities and their participation in decision making

 - services provided to people with disabilities including independent accommodation